jtbrown6/jtbrown6.github.io/_pages/about.md

 ### What You’ll Find Here

-✅ Kubernetes & Cloud-Native Technologies – Building, securing, and optimizing clusters in an enterprise setting <p>
+✅ Kubernetes & Cloud-Native Technologies – Building, securing, and optimizing clusters in an enterprise setting

-✅ Homelab Projects – Practical setups, troubleshooting, and automation tips<p>
+✅ Homelab Projects – Practical setups, troubleshooting, integrated with Enterprise Code Services

-✅ Infrastructure as Code & Automation – Ansible, Terraform, and GitOps best practices<p>
-✅ MLOps & AI in DevOps – Experimenting with machine learning in enterprise environments<p>
+✅ MLOps & AI in DevOps – Experimenting with machine learning using Open-Source and Cloud Based PaaS Offerings

-✅ Security & Compliance – Hardening workloads, airgapped deployments, and enterprise IT governance
+✅ Security & Compliance – Hardening workloads, airgapped deployments, and Enterprise IT Governance

 *Work Hard, Think Harder...When You Think Hard, You'll Know Where to Work Hard*